OAI/OpenAPI-Specification/blog-post.md

-OpenAPI Initiative is pleased to announce a patch release of the 3.0 and 3.1 OpenAPI specifications.
+The OpenAPI Initiative is pleased to announce a patch release of the 3.0 and 3.1 OpenAPI specifications.
 In patch releases, no changes are made to the way that APIs are described, but the specification wording itself contains many updates, expansions, and clarifications where previous the points may have been unclear or not covered.
 Think of this release as the "Words Mean Things" edition.